 ROUGH MIX is a paid creative lab for early-stage ideas and practice development: a two-week practical opportunity for artists to try out new ideas or new ways of working.

 It brings together a small core group of practitioners from different disciplines and gives them time to start developing new projects in a supportive and collaborative atmosphere.
-The practitioners work together with a group of performers and two early-career artists over a two week period before making a work-in-progress showing at the end.

 “There just isn’t another programme out there in the UK (not just Scotland) that offers artists a chance to work at such an early stage and yet have so many creative and talented people involved.”

 Flavia Hevia (animator/puppeteer), Gavin Glover (puppeteer), Jenna Watt (theatre maker), Greg Sinclair (performance artist, cellist and composer), Uther Dean (writer).

 Early-career artists: Kolbrún Bjort Sigfusdottir (playwright), Rachel Drazek (movement director and choreographer).

 Performance ensemble: Apphia Campbell, Claire Eliza Willoughby.
 Elspeth Turner, Marion Geoffray, Nicholas Alban, Sean Hay.

 Presented in partnership with Manipulate Festival and Summerhall with funding from the British Council and Creative New Zealand

 Early-career artists: Bob Bennett (choreographer), Lise Olsen (sound artist)

 Performance ensemble: Belle Jones, Danielle Tyrer, Ian Spink, Laurie Brown, Lorna Craig, Neil John Gibson